 When you’re in, you’ll see a list of your WordPress files and folders:

 Next, find the folder for your site.
 It could be under www, public_html, or root.
 Alternatively, it’ll be in a folder named after the site.
-Regardless, once you’ve found the directory, enter it and look for a file named maintenance.
+Once you’ve found the directory, enter it and look for a maintenance file.

-This is a temporary file created by WordPress to help with the update process, and if it’s left on your server, it causes your site to become inaccessible.
+WordPress created this temporary file to help with the update process.
+If you leave it on your server, your site will become inaccessible.

 - Clear your browser cache.